nsumrak/lame-batch/README.md

 ### To run:
     $> ./lametest <path>
-<path>: file or directory to process
+Where path is file or directory to process.

 ### Example:
     ./lametest testcase